 *This post was originally published in December 2020 but remains one of the most visited posts!
 I try to update it regularly as new items and ideas come along.*

-Happy Wednesday!
-Today is fun post for me – even though I help birth babies all the time, I never lose interest in following the newest baby gadget, accessory or clothing item on the market.
+Even though I help birth babies all the time, I never lose interest in following the newest baby gadget, accessory or clothing item on the market.
 Most of the time, I see the newest item or trend while rounding on mamas on the postpartum.

-These are the items I never seen on baby registries but wish I did (some are tangible and some are not but are meant to be humorous).
+These are the items I’ve never seen on baby registries but wish I did (some are tangible and some are meant to be humorous).
 I’ve been known to gift one or a few of the following into a baby shower gift before.

 It’s a bit of a long post but all the information is in one place.

 As an Amazon Associate I earn from qualifying purchases (I get commissions for purchases made through links on this page).
 Those monies go straight to the mission and vision of A Midwife Nation – in other words, your bookish habits are helping make more midwives ❤️.